 - Decreases bullying

-- By remaining with students for two years, teachers build stronger relationships with each child and are able to dive deeper into educational content
+- By remaining with students for two years, teachers build stronger relationships with each learner and are able to dive deeper into educational content

 - Teachers in students' future classes have ample opportunity to get to know students in advance